dominikjalowiecki/dominikjalowiecki/README.md

 <h3>About me</h3>
 <p>
-I'm a Computer Science student and a passionate Full Stack Developer with a strong foundation in both front-end and back-end technologies.
+I'm a Computer Science graduate and a passionate Full Stack Developer with a strong foundation in both front-end and back-end technologies.
 I have experience working with modern frameworks, databases, and cloud services to build scalable and efficient web applications.
 My interests include clean code principles, system design, and web security.
 Always eager to learn and grow, I'm excited to take on new challenges and contribute to innovative projects.
 </p>

 <h3>Technologies and Tools I use</h3>